 “No longer under law” does not mean we are no longer accountable to the standard of law (His ways), but that we are no longer accountable to the penalty the law brings for breaking it.
 The law brings wrath, yes.
 It does not bring unfair standards or expectations.

-Using these accurate law definitions in Romans 6:15 will help people who have been taught that, despite the repetitive instruction throughout the Bible that the Messiah came to take away our sin, the erroneous suggestion that He actually changed what righteousness behavior looked like was what mercy was.
+Using these accurate law definitions in Romans 6:15 will help people who have been taught that, despite the repetitive instruction throughout the bible that the Messiah came to take away our sin, the erroneous suggestion that He actually changed what righteous(ness) behavior looked like.
 On the contrary; He did NOT come, nor was it prophesied that He would come, to alter Yah’s standards, change the definition of sin, nor to place suspicion on the truth or practical application of the instructions of the Old Testament.

-People misunderstanding Paul in Romans in this way are ultimately saying that the Messiah made obedience to the Torah a crime against Him.
+People misunderstanding Paul in Romans in this way are basically saying that the Messiah made obedience to the Torah a crime against Him.

 Let that sink in.

-In summation, let's plug in the definitions of the words for clarity of what this passage is actually saying.
+In summation, let's plug in the definitions of the words for clarity of what this passage is really saying.

 "What then?
 Shall we transgress the law and incur penalty because we are no longer scheduled to pay the penalty but have had our penalty taken away by the Messiah?
 By no means!"
 (Romans 6:15)

-This statement is cohesive and seamless with the rest of the Bible, including the Prophets and the Psalms.
-This statement even jives with the rest of Romans, if, as Paul asserts in Romans 7:1, you KNOW the law.
+This statement is cohesive and seamless with the rest of the bible, including the prophets and the Psalms.
+This even jives with the rest of Romans, if, as Paul asserts in Romans 7:1, you KNOW the law.
 If you don’t know the law, you are not qualified to interpret this letter to the Romans according to Paul.

-I pray that is short teaching was beneficial to you and brings you comfort.
+I pray that this short teaching was beneficial to you and brings you comfort.